carlosmarinho/react-tanstack-booking/README.md

 ## Development

-- I started developing the application and decided to use Tanstack React Query, Styled components.
-I started creating the admin part, only to do the booking and list, but didn't finish it.
+- I started developing the application using React, Tanstack React Query, Styled components, and for the backend I used Strapi.
+I started creating the admin (the frontend admin, not the backend using Strapi) part, only to do the booking and list, but didn't finish it.
 As time goes by, and I was lacking time I went to do the booking website, where you can search Hotels, and do the reservation.
 As I had basically 1 weekend and more 2 days to do all booking code, I didn't have time to work with TDD nor implemnent much unit test and E2E test.

 - Although I have implemented one custom hook (to do the booking) and one context for authentication, still there are rooms for improvements in this area, and I'll talk more about it in Refatory section